 Interdisciplinary Leadership Development for Academic Health Center and Regional Health Systems Professionals

-Developed in partnership with the Penn State Smeal College of Business and Penn State Executive Programs, the Penn State Health Leadership Academy provides attendees (physicians, scientists, nurses and administrators) with the skills required to excel in strategic leadership and management roles in academic health centers and associated health care systems.
+Developed in partnership with the Penn State Smeal College of Business and Penn State Executive Programs, the Leadership Academy of Penn State Health Milton S. Hershey Medical Center and Penn State College of Medicine provides attendees (physicians, scientists, nurses and administrators) with the skills required to excel in strategic leadership and management roles in academic health centers and associated health care systems.

 The program is intended for faculty, physician leaders and staff who have interest in leadership positions within their institutions, have previous leadership experience and have the support of their supervisor or chair.
 Priority will be given to applicants at mid-career, or higher level with administrative or leadership responsibilities.

 Deadline for online application is August 1, 2016.

 Faculty will be identified by Penn State's Smeal College of Business and Penn State Executive Programs based on the final curriculum.
 Faculty will be recognized nationally in their respective fields and also be experienced educators with real world experience.
 The Penn State Executive Programs team (http://www.smeal.psu.edu/psep) offers decades of combined experience in helping clients from more than 150 companies build the organizational and leadership capabilities to deal with today's most pressing business challenges.